Follow Us!

 Five Scary and Shocking Facts about Diethylstilbestrol

-1. As early as 1939, researchers had shown that DES Diethylstilbestrol could cause cancer and changes in the reproductive tracts of mice and rats, but drug companies ignored these results.
+1. As early as 1939, researchers had shown that DES Diethylstilbestrol could cause cancer and changes in the reproductive tracts of mice and rats, but drug companies ignored these results ; they also tested DES on pregnant women without consent.

 DES did not lead to healthier babies, nor did it prevent miscarriages, according to research that began appearing in 1953